EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 ## Step 3: Send messages from the TrafficControlService

-With the Dapr pub/sub building-block, you use a *topic* to send and receive messages.
+With the Dapr pub/sub building block, you use a *topic* to send and receive messages.
 The producer sends messages to the topic and a (or more) consumer(s) subscribe to this topic to receive messages.
 First you are going to prepare the TrafficControlService so it can send messages using Dapr pub/sub.

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.